MicrosoftDocs/sql-docs/docs/relational-databases/accelerated-database-recovery-concepts.md

   This improvement allows ADR to clean up versions belonging to committed transactions independent of whether there are aborted transactions in the system.
 With this improvement persisted version store (PVS) pages can be deallocated, even if the cleanup cannot complete a successful sweep in order to trim the aborted transaction map.

   The result of this improvement is reduced persisted version store (PVS) growth even if ADR cleanup is slow or fails.

 - **Multi-threaded version cleanup**

   In [!INCLUDE[sssql19-md](../includes/sssql19-md.md)], the cleanup process is single threaded within a SQL Server instance.

-  Beginning with [!INCLUDE[sssql22-md](../includes/sssql22-md.md)], this process can uses multi-threaded version cleanup at the database level.
-This allows multiple threads for cleanup per database.
+  Beginning with [!INCLUDE[sssql22-md](../includes/sssql22-md.md)], this process uses multi-threaded version cleanup at the database level.
+This allows multiple threads for cleanup for each database.
 This improvement is valuable when you have multiple large databases.

   To adjust the number of threads for version cleanup scalability, set `ADR Cleaner Thread Count` with `sp_configure`.

   The example below changes the thread count to 4: